 7. Cork Flooring

-Cork flooring for some dogs is an excellent choice – it’s softer than any other floor except carpet, has more give than other surfaces so it’s easy on the joints, super easy to clean, hypoallergenic and very eco friendly.
+Cork flooring for some dogs is an excellent choice – it’s softer than any other floor except carpet and has more give than other surfaces.
+Hence, it’s easy on the joints, super easy to clean, hypoallergenic, and very eco-friendly.

-It’s natural acoustical properties also allow it to absorb sound a lot better than other flooring types so if peace and quiet is what you’re after, you wont get a better floor.
+Its natural acoustic properties also allow it to absorb sound a lot better than other flooring types.
+So if peace and quiet are what you’re after, you won’t get a better floor.

-The major drawback of course is cork is very soft and easily damaged not only by larger, more active dogs with big claws but from normal everyday wear and tear like moving furniture, equipment like wheelchairs and walking aides, high heels and even a stone caught in the shoe can dent it.
+The major drawback, of course, is cork is very soft and easily damaged.
+Not only by larger, more active dogs but from everyday wear and tear like moving furniture, equipment like wheelchairs and walking aides, high heels, and even a stone caught in the shoe can dent it.

-Recommended for: Very small dogs with relatively sedentary owners who entertain little.
+Recommended for: Smaller dogs with relatively sedentary owners who entertain little.

-Of course there are flooring types more suited to dogs than others so it’s going to get down to your own assessment of your personal circumstances and the type of dog you have.
-From my extensive experience with American households and pets, I put laminate flooring slightly ahead of vinyl plank flooring as the best floor type for dogs.
+Of course, there are flooring types more suited to dogs than others, so it’s going to get down to your circumstances and the kind of dog you have.

 In the end, you know your home and dog best.

-Use good practice and commonsense like cleaning your floors and trimming your dog’s nails and your floor will perform the way it was designed.
+Use good practice and commonsense like cleaning your floors with approved cleaners and trimming your dog’s nails.
+Do that, and your floor will perform the way it was designed.

-I really hope this guide helped you set your course for your new flooring purchase.
+I hope this guide has helped you set your course for your new flooring purchase.

-If you are in the Dallas / Fort Worth area and would like an estimate on your project, please touch base with me here.
+If you are in the Dallas / Fort Worth area and would like an estimate on your project, please connect with me here.